loader image

 Oscar Gnosspelius was a pioneer aeronautical engineer, the only person at Windermere to design and fly his own hydro-aeroplane.
 In July 1910, he was the first person in the world to design and test floats with a ‘step’.

 Gnosspelius was born at Liverpool and had a Swedish father.
 By profession he was a civil engineer, and had worked in London, Sweden, South America and Africa.
+He passed the Associate of the City and Guilds Institute at the Central Technical College, London in 1898.
+For 3 years he was a pupil with Freeman, Fox & Partners, under Sir Douglas Fox where he worked on the Northern and City branch of the London Underground.
 From 1909 he lived at Silverholme, Graythwaite, his mother Amelia’s home on the south-west shore of the lake.

 This photograph of the replica Waterbird has Silverholme in the background.